rikifujihara/T3A1/RikiFujihara_T3A1.md

 # Question 7 - Control Flow

-In circumstances where a program needs to respond to certain input in different ways depending on more than one possible outcome, "control flow" is needed.
+Lines of code are generally executed from top to bottom, but in circumstances where the program needs to respond in different ways depending on more than one possible outcome, "control flow" is needed.

 Let's say you want a program to tell you whether or not you should bring an umbrella when you go outside.